 The Certificate III in Sport and Recreation is the recognised qualification to work within the aquatic and recreation industry.

-You'll learn a range of skills needed to provide operational and customer support in recreation and community sport contexts, including risk management, first aid, and emergency response.
+Participants will learn a range of skills needed to provide operational and customer support in recreation and community sport contexts, including risk management, first aid, and emergency response.

-You'll also learn skills in education and facilitation, conducting warm-up and cool-down activities, and officiating games or competitions.
+Students will also learn skills in education and facilitation, conducting warm-up and cool-down activities, and officiating games or competitions.

 - Fitness Centres